-Are Your Supplements Doing More Harm Than Good?
+Are These Health Food Trends Doing More Harm Than Good?

 In this excerpt from her book, Growing Young, science journalist Marta Zaraska debunks the supposed health benefits of supplements, superfoods and exclusionary diets.